devjgm/papers/cpp_civil_time.md

 seconds are unpredictable and would require time zone knowledge to properly support their use in the civil-time domain.
 Such time zone awareness would add substantial conceptual complexity for a rare use case.
-The simplicity of this Civil-Time Library stems from presenting a regularized human-scale time representation that is devoid of complexities and discontinuities, such as those caused by supporting DST and leap seconds.
+The simplicity of this Civil-Time Library stems from presenting a regularized, or idealized, human-scale time representation that is devoid of complexities and discontinuities, such as those caused by supporting DST and leap seconds.
 We believe it would be a mistake to expose leap second complexities in the civil-time domain.
 And if knowledge of leap seconds were necessary, that support should exist in a separate time zone library rather than a civil-time library.

 ### Civil times are always valid